Reclone-org/AccessLabs-Resources/hardware/Shaker/Readme.md

 7. Click **Verify**
 8. Click **Upload**

-> Add the firmware path or sketch link here once it is committed in the repository.
+You can later add a direct link to the firmware sketch once it is committed in the repository.

 ---

-## G. Testing
+### G. Testing

 Before final assembly:

 1. Power the system without load.
-2. Confirm the ESP32-S3 starts correctly.
+2. Confirm that the ESP32-S3 starts correctly.
-3. Confirm the LCD initializes.
+3. Confirm that the LCD initializes.
-4. Confirm the potentiometer changes the displayed value.
+4. Confirm that the potentiometer changes the displayed value.
-5. Confirm the motor responds smoothly to PWM control.
+5. Confirm that the motor responds smoothly to PWM control.
 6. Check for wobble, friction, or mechanical interference.
 7. Stop immediately if:
    - bearings bind